matat0/CrossScores-nextjs/docs/README.md

 ## Running Tests for the Software
 All api testing was done with the component, ```<ApiTesting/>```.
-By placing this module in page.js, it allows you to update all of the data across the teams, and make api calls to see all of the results.
+By placing this module in page.js, it adds buttons that allow you to update all of the data across the teams, and make api calls to see all of the results.
 There is one for each sport, the soccer endpoint will regenerate the entire team list, and the football